Tiffany Nicole Smith, David Price’s Wife: 5 Fast Facts You Need to Know

 “I know that people have heard the names everything, but he literally does name everything.
 Everything has to have a name.
 Like he’ll name his boogers.
 We were only dating like a month and he goes ‘Hey Reggie!’ and I was like, ‘Reggie?’ and he goes, ‘Yeah, that red pimple in the middle of your forehead.’
 I almost broke up with him.
 So he literally names everything,” Smith said on the show.

-Price is a pretty famous guy.
-He’s won a CY Young Award, he’s now the highest paid pitcher in the league and, despite that, people still want to know about his dog.
-The left-hander and Smith are puppy parents to one of the most adorable dogs on the planet, Astro Price.
+The Prices are not only dedicated to their human baby, but they are also proud parents to their dog, Astro Price.

-The French bulldog has been a part of the Price family since his Tampa Bay days and is a mainstay at the ballpark.
+The French bulldog has been a part of the Price family since David’ Tampa Bay days and is a mainstay at the ballpark.
 He was even included in his thank you ad to Rays fans after Price was traded in 2014.
-Astro also has his own Twitter account, with over 5,000 followers, and regularly posts updates on his life around the diamond.
+Astro also has his own Twitter account, with more than 5,000 followers.
+His humans regularly post updates on his life.

-You know what that means Boston, you aren’t only getting Price and Smith in this deal.
-You’re getting Astro too.
+The Prices are also parents to a dog named Louis, but he gets far less social media attention compared to his brother.
+You can see a photo of both pups below.

 1 Comment